eganba23/Other_lab_9/other-lab-09.md

 includes the relevant information for the assignment alongside required questions I needed to answer.

-#### Note - This assignment is a work in progress and my answers may reflect confusion
+#### Note - This assignment is a work in progress and my answers may reflect this

 ### The data